 There comes a time in almost every attorney or business client’s lifecycle that the question arises: “Why am I making my landlord rich, when I could invest in an office of my own?”
 It’s a major step from leasing to owning – not to be taken lightly – but can make financial sense if all of the pieces are in place.

-The metro Phoenix market is still on the increase when it comes to prices, but it’s far from maxed out.
+The Arizona commercial real estate market is still on the increase when it comes to prices, but it’s far from maxed out.
 Costar’s most recent stats (April 30, 2015) for owner-occupied office product under 8,000 square feet show an average of $141 per square foot.
 While that figure is up from $125 per square foot in Q3 2013, it’s far below the loftier figure of $230 per square foot we witnessed in 2008.

 With all-time-low interest rates, cash outlays remain modest, although they depend on the lender and credit rating: about 10 percent for Small Business Administration loans, with commercial loans clocking in at 25-30 percent in most cases.
 In the grand scheme of things, purchasing in today’s environment enables acquisition of a tangible asset at a fraction of what the actual cost is.

 Not surprisingly, a steady and stable business will be the best suited for acquiring an office building because they can more easily project their size needs.
 Conversely, a firm that is planning to grow rapidly has other considerations, including acquisition of a building larger than current needs.
 (Note that condos present a particular challenge because you can’t necessarily secure the offices on either side of you as you expand.)
 It’s not a matter of looking at what property you want to own in five or 10 years, but rather how you want to accommodate the overall growth projections for the business.